regular/talkshow/doc/INSTALLATION_FROM_PYTHON_SOURCE.md

 For the rest of this document I will assume you installed python to `C:\Python27_32bit`.
 If that is not the case, please adapt the paths below to match you installation path.

+### Step 2A: install dependencies via simple script:

+run `python installDependencies.py` in a terminal, or double-click the `installDependencies.bat` file.

+If this worked, you can proceed to step 3.
+Otherwise, refer to the manual instructions in step 2A.

-### Step 2: Install "pip" package manager, and with pip install the python dependencies "tinycss" and "pyglet" [pip]
+### Step 2B: Install "pip" package manager, and with pip install the python dependencies "tinycss" and "pyglet" [pip]

 * download PIP for windows: [https://sites.google.com/site/pydatalog/python/pip-for-windows](https://sites.google.com/site/pydatalog/python/pip-for-windows)
 * open the downloaded file, it might open a few command line windows and ask you to press a key - just press enter and wait for it to download what's necessary.
 Point it to your python executable (for example `C:\Python27_32bit\python.exe`):